Wulkop/AsyncCommunicationHandler/README.md

 ## What is this library and why do I need it?

-This library can be used inside an application where multiple parts (processes or even threads) should communicate with each other.
+This library can be used in an application where multiple parts (processes or even threads) should communicate with each other.
 I've noticed that there are many applications where we have a central component which receives messages from other components and answers via a broadcast.
-I try to make setting up these kind of network architecture easier with this libarary.
+I try to make setting up these kind of network architecture easier with this library.

-# How can I build this libarary
+# How can I build this library
 The easiest way to build this library is using CMake (at least version 3.1.0).
 1. Check if you cloned this repository with all dependencies `git submodule update --init --recursive`
 2. Create a build folder `mkdir build`